About Sheet Piling

 How are sheet piles installed?

 Before installation, the ground is inspected for stability and the sheet piles are inspected for cracks or any other damage.
-Traditionally, sheet piles are driven or hammered into the ground using a vibratory hammer or an impact hammer, if the ground is too hard or dense.
-However, these methods produce high frequencies of noise and vibration.
+Sheet piles are generally driven or hammered into the ground using a telescopic leader rig with a vibratory hammer or an impact hammer, if the ground is too hard or dense.
+However, these traditional methods produce high frequencies of noise and vibration.

-For areas or sites that require lower levels of noise or vibration, sheet piles can be installed using a silent press, which is noise and vibration-free.
+For environmentally sensitive areas or sites that require lower levels of noise or vibration, sheet piles are installed using a hydraulic silent press, which is noise and vibration-free.
 The pile press equipment essentially ‘walks’ along the pile heads, using a self-moving system.
 This means no crane support is required to move the pile press along the line of the wall, allowing its employment in locations traditionally difficult to reach, such as by water.

 For difficult soil conditions that contain larger particles, driving assistance may need to be considered.
 One example of driving assistance is water jetting.
 A high-powered water jet is attached at the toe of the sheet pile and uses low pressure to push the particles out of the way, allowing the pile to be easily inserted into the ground.